Malden Center station: Renovations

 Changes to wayfinding signage, lighting, and other station improvements were completed by May 2021.
-The entire Orange Line, including Malden Center station, was closed from August 19 to September 18, 2022, during maintenance work.
+The entire Orange Line, including the Orange Line platform at Malden Center station, was closed from August 19 to September 18, 2022, during maintenance work.
 The Haverhill Line continued to stop at Malden Center during that time.

-Bus connections

-Malden Center is a major bus transfer station, with 13 routes serving the station via its two busways.
+Rail service on the inner Haverhill Line was suspended from September 9 to November 5, 2023, to accommodate signal work.
+The Encore Boston Harbor casino ran shuttles to Malden Center from its June 2019 opening until mid-2023.